 Reference systems / CRS

 Product specifications must specify the reference systems that are to be used by the data products that result from the specification.
 All S-100 based product specifications that include georeferenced information will have a horizontal reference system, while vertical reference systems are for specifications that yield data products that include height information or bathymetry.
-Some sSpecification includes more than one vertical reference system, such as one for sounding data and one for height data.
+A Product Specification may include more than one vertical reference system, such as one for sounding data and one for height data.

-Two methods are available for how S-100 Product Specification should specify reference systems.
+Two methods are available for how an S-100 based Product Specification should specify reference systems.
 These are to either specify the reference system used in full, or more commonly by referencing an already specified reference system.
 Part 6 of S-100 provides information of how to describe and specify a reference system.
-The more common method of simply referencing an already specified reference system is generally done by establishing a convention in the specification Specification by stating the reference system, or list of references systems used, and then by adding the information in the metadata of the resulting dataset.
+The more common method of simply referencing an already specified reference system is generally done by establishing a convention in the Product Specification by stating the reference system, or list of references systems used; and then by adding the information in the metadata of the resulting dataset.
 Figure 5-6 below is an example from the S-100 Product Specification Template.